Application deadline for 2016 - 2017 fall semester is Monday, August 1.

 Please read the attached award criteria sheet before completing the scholarship application.
 By applying you are agreeing to comply with all requirements of the grant.
 The S-STEM Scholarship is intended to assist full-time students majoring in a STEM major at Hagerstown Community College.
 The annual maximum awards are based on financial need.
-The maximum annual award is $5,000.
+The scholarship can cover up to the full cost of attendance for scholars, including tuition, books, fees, and possible living expenses/housing.
 Scholarship decisions are determined by the S-STEM Scholarship Committee and are based on academic promise and financial need.
-The complete scholarship application is due by August 15 (June 15 for early decision) for Fall semesters and by November 16 for Spring semesters.
+The early decision deadline is Monday, May 2.
+The fall semester deadline is Monday, August 1.
+The spring deadline is Tuesday, November 1.
 Please ensure you have completed each step as listed on the award criteria page before submitting your application.
 For any questions please call the Student Financial Aid Office at (240)500-2605.

 Procedures to Apply for a Scholarship

-- Complete and submit the S-STEM application and Data Form at the bottom of this page.
-Hard copies may be obtained at HCC’s Admissions Office or Financial Aid Office.
+- Complete the S-STEM application and Data Form at the bottom of the page.
+Paper copies can be obtained at the Student Financial Aid Office.

 - Complete a one-page essay describing your academic and career plan(s).